Effective Punishment for Subs: A Comprehensive Guide for D/s Dynamics

 Withdrawal of dominance

-A withdrawal of dominance should not be a punishment.
-Power exchange dynamics depend on maintaining a strong connection and punishment is really about reaffirming that dynamic.
-Withdrawing dominance is likely to have the exact opposite effect.
+Withdrawal of dominance should not be a punishment.
+Power exchange dynamics depend on maintaining a strong connection and, really, punishing a sub is about reaffirming that dynamic.
+Withdrawing dominance is in fact likely to have the exact opposite effect.

 To sum it all up…